bsteinsbo/rpi_touch_driver/README.md

 To use:
 * % make && sudo make install
 * Unplug and re-plug touch USB connector
+* (not tested) If calibration is necessary, install 99-rpi-touch.conf to /etc/X11/xorg.conf.d, calibrate using whatever calibration program you fancy, uncomment the calibration option line, and replace the calibration constants in 99-rpi-touch.conf

 Copyright (c) 2015 Bjarne Steinsbo